Laser Eye Surgery Risks That Every Patient Must Be Aware

-This type of complication may require a dry eye therapy medication which includes the use of artificial tear drops and/or other anti-inflammatory solutions to help with the symptoms.
+This type of laser eye surgery risks may require a dry eye therapy medication which includes the use of artificial tear drops and/or other anti-inflammatory solutions to help with the symptoms.
 This condition is only temporary and will only last for a short time after the surgery.
-In case the symptoms persist, immediate consultation with your eye doctor is highly imperative to prevent further damage or harm done to the eyes.
+In case the symptoms persist, immediate consultation with your ophthalmologist is highly imperative to prevent further damage or harm done to the eyes.

-This is a rare case of complication that might happen after a laser eye treatment, but patient need not worry, since this can be treated with antibiotic eye drops if detected early enough.
+This is a rare case of eye surgery complication that might happen after a laser treatment, but patient need not worry, since this can be treated with antibiotic eye drops if detected early enough.

-This kind of complication will only happen if you submit yourself to unreliable or poor standard eye centers, so the final advice to all individuals is to have their laser eye surgeries performed at the best laser eye center that any patient could find and request that an expert eye surgeon to perform the laser treatment.
+This kind of complication will only happen if you submit yourself to unreliable or poor standard eye centers, so the final advice to all individuals is to have their surgeries performed at the best laser center that any patient could find and request that an expert eye surgeon to perform the procedure.
 Keep in mind, never entrust your laser surgery to any practicing surgeon whose qualification aren’t enough to prove his/her true credentials.
-Imagine, if you had a dislocated flap, another surgery will be required, leading to discomfort and additional expenses on your medical bill.
-This type of complication occurs more frequently with blade microkeratomes than femtolaser-created flaps.
+Imagine, if you had a dislocated flap, another operation will be required, leading to discomfort and unpredictable expenses on your medical bill.
+This laser eye surgery complication occurs more frequently with blade microkeratomes than femtolaser-created flaps.

-This type of risk is also very rare where the surface cells grow underneath the corneal flap, but usually can treated by a quick sterile rinse under the flap if needed.
+This laser eye surgery complication is also very rare where the surface cells grow underneath the corneal flap.
+It usually can be treated by a quick sterile rinse under the flap if needed.

 Additional safety measures

-If you really want to free yourself from further risks, discomfort and additional expenses, have your upcoming laser eye surgery treatment only at a reliable and well-facilitated eye center where their affiliated eye doctors and eye surgeons are all equipped and certified to perform this advanced laser eye correction.
+If you really want to free yourself from further risks, discomfort and additional expenses, have your upcoming eye surgery treatment only at a reliable and well-facilitated center where their affiliated ophthalmologists and surgeons are all equipped and certified to perform this advanced laser correction.